kaeti/kaeti.github.io/speaking.md

 Co-led the membership discussion for INN Day and participated in a Sunday panel on open source tools for journalists.

 **AdaCamp Portland — June 20-21**
 AdaCamp is an unconference for women in open technology and culture.
-AdaCamp brings women together to build community, discuss issues women have in common across open technology and culture fields, and find ways to address them.
+It brings women together to build community, discuss issues women have in common across open technology and culture fields, and find ways to address them.
 More info: <http://portland.adacamp.org/>

 **NTEN Nonprofit Technology Conference, Washington, D.C. — March 12-15**
 Participated in both Drupal Day and the main conference.
 Learned an enormous amount about membership programs and how to measure success of fundraising/recruitment tactics.